fleetdm/fleet/docs/Deploying/Configuration.md

 ##### DSN

-If set then `Fleet serve` will capture errors and panics and push them to Sentry.
+If set, then `Fleet serve` will capture errors and panics and push them to Sentry.

 - Default value: `""`
 - Environment variable: `FLEET_SENTRY_DSN`